women’s rights activist and soon to be women’s rights lawyer

 Jade, like many victims, never actually cared if her perpetrator was convicted.
 She just did a private prosecution because that was what a lawyers told her to do when they police forgot about her case.
 Women just want some token redress their suffering.
 Some acknowledgement that what happened happened and often, they don’t care what form that closure it comes in.

-Jade plans to continue fighting for change in Canada, to make changes in the law which will allow more character, credibility issues, and past relevant criminal and sexual histories of the perpetrator admissible into evidence in criminal trials for sexual assault, while also lessening prosecutorial discretion at the start of a private prosecution, to allow citizens the right to present their evidence to a unbiased Justice of the Peace or Judge in a criminal prosecution, when Police neglect or sweep under the rug charges, to make it so that they must proceed when there is evidence.
-Jade also plans to lessen what is admissible and relevant in the victims life, to a sexual assault criminal case and that if credibility is assessed, that it should be for both the victim and the perpetrator.
+Jade plans to continue fighting for change in Canada, to make changes in the law which will allow more character, credibility issues, and past relevant criminal and sexual histories of the perpetrator admissible into evidence in criminal trials for sexual assault, to demonstrate a pattern of disrespect of the rights and safety of others, while also lessening prosecutorial discretion at the start of a private prosecution, to allow citizens the right to present their evidence to a unbiased Justice of the Peace or Judge in a criminal prosecution, when Police neglect or sweep under the rug charges, to make it so that they must proceed when there is evidence.
+Jade also plans to lessen what is admissible and relevant in the victims life, to a sexual assault criminal case, to things related, and that if credibility is assessed, that it should be for both the victim and the perpetrator.
 Equality means that credibility of the man and woman should both be assessed, when determining the truth.

 Jade plans to take this case to the Supreme court to help change the laws, as the case is definitely in the public interest.

-This site will be updated after the appeal of the Judicial Review and her sexual assault civil trial.*
+This site will be updated after the appeal of the Judicial Review, her sexual assault civil trial and her trial against TPS, for all the false charges, misconduct and negligence.*

 It should be noted that other witnesses including other women who have been abused have come forward to state that her perpetrator is very calculative and will call the police first, even after an assault, such as pushing a woman down the stairs, in order to ensure he covers his tracks so that if the woman reports it, the allegation goes nowhere.
 This was similar to her case, when he accused her of forgery, though it turned out, she did not sign the reference letter.
 A judge recently told another woman that she is not to accuse him of pushing her down the stairs any longer, since the police report shows that he called first, claiming it was a slip and fall.
 Other witnesses have stated he would file contempt motions, right after being served with contempt motion paperwork, just to confuse the judge and bring commotion to the court.
 He would ultimately be found in contempt.
 He spent years committing crimes and getting by.
-His main ammunition was always to contact the police first.
+His main ammunition was always to contact the police first even when he’s the one committing the crime.
 Another woman, is so hurt by his abuse that she doesn’t want to come forward and have to relive the memories.
 He also impregnated a 17 year old homeless woman and introduced her to alcohol.
+There were various women who would end the relationship immediately with him, but would never expose as to why.
+It is believed that he may have been subjecting them to the same abuse.
+One was as recent as early 2019, during a vacation they had had, where she told him to leave immediately and pay for his own flight back, according to his son.
+He was also known to con women into believing he only had a part-time job, into paying for food, trips and other items.
+He had two jobs and his tax returns showed that he made a lot of money.